Covert Communication over Adversarially Jammed Channels: Main Results

 \subsection{Impossibility of covert communication with $\Delta(n) < \frac{1}{2}\log (n)$}

 When the amount of shared key is less than $\frac{1}{2}\log{n}$, if James employs a weight-detector with an appropriate threshold, combined with an oblivious jamming strategy, it turns out that he can ensure that the probability of decoding error is bounded away from zero.
 Roughly speaking, since Alice's codebook comprises mostly of low-weight codewords, James is able to confuse Bob by choosing a jamming vector that comprises of the binary addition of multiple potential codewords -- ``spoofs'' -- Bob is unable to disambiguate Alice's true $\X$ from among the cacophony of spoofs.
 The following theorem makes the above claim precise, and the proof of Theorem~\ref{thm:converse1} can be found in Section~\ref{sec:converse}. \begin{theorem} Let $\epsilon_d\in(0,1)$ and $\Delta(n)<\frac{1}{2}\log(n)$.
 For every sequence of codes $\{\C_n\}$ of blocklength $n$, message length $\log{\N} = nr$, and encoding complexity $f_{\C}(n)$, at least one of the following is true: \begin{enumerate} \item ($\C_n$ is not covert) There exists a detector $\Phi$ with computational complexity $\mathcal{O}(n)$ such that $P_{\emph{FA}}(\Phi)+P_{\emph{MD}}(\Phi)<1-\epsilon_d$.
-In particular, $\Phi$ can be chosen to be the weight-detector $\Phi_{\rho}$ for an appropriately set threshold $\rho$. \item ($\C_n$ is not reliable) There exists a constant $\eta=\eta(\epsilon_d,p,q)$ and causal jamming strategy $W_{\mathbf{S}|\Z,\C}$ with computational complexity $\mathcal{O}(\sqrt{n} f_{\C}(n))$, such that the probability of error is bounded from below as In particular, $W_{\mathbf{S}|\Z,\C}$ may be chosen as the oblivious jamming strategy $W^{\emph{(ob)}}_{\mathbf{S}|\Z,\C}$. \end{enumerate} \end{theorem} \begin{remark} The lower bound on the probability of error in~\eqref{eq:errorsmallshared} is valid for all values of $\Delta(n)$.
-However, it is non-vanishing only if $\Delta(n)<\frac{1}{2}\log(n)$. \end{remark}
+In particular, $\Phi$ can be chosen to be the weight-detector $\Phi_{\rho}$ for an appropriately set threshold $\rho$. \item ($\C_n$ is not reliable) There exists a constant $\eta=\eta(\epsilon_d,p,q)$ and causal jamming strategy $W_{\mathbf{S}|\Z,\C}$ with computational complexity $\mathcal{O}(\sqrt{n} f_{\C}(n))$, such that the probability of error is bounded from below as In particular, $W_{\mathbf{S}|\Z,\C}$ may be chosen as the oblivious jamming strategy $W^{\emph{(ob)}}_{\mathbf{S}|\Z,\C}$. \end{enumerate} \end{theorem} \begin{remark} (a) The lower bound on the probability of error in~\eqref{eq:errorsmallshared} is valid for all values of $\Delta(n)$.
+However, it is non-vanishing only if $\Delta(n)<\frac{1}{2}\log(n)$. (b) The converse result in Theorem~\ref{thm:converse1} is also valid when all the parties (Alice, Bob, James) are assumed to be computationally bounded (i.e., the computational power is restricted to be polynomial in the blocklength $n$).
+This is because both the weight-detector and oblivious jamming strategy $W^{\text{(ob)}}_{\mathbf{S}|\mathbf{Z},\C}$ can be employed by James efficiently. \end{remark}